laravel-notification-channels/bearychat/README.md

 $ composer require laravel-notification-channels/bearychat
 ```

-Once package is installed, you need to register the service provider by adding the following to the `providers` array in `config/app.php`:
+Once the package is installed, you need to register the service provider by adding the following to the `providers` array in `config/app.php`:

 ```php
 ElfSundae\BearyChat\Laravel\ServiceProvider::class,